Sarah-okolo/Scan-Barcodes/README.md

 # Scan Barcodes

-Scan barcodes is a web applications that allows the user scan a variety of barcode formats from their mobile phones or computer.
+Scan barcodes is a simple web applications that allows the user scan a variety of barcode formats from their mobile phones or computer.

 ## How To Use